 Stephanie Baum (Philadelphia, PA) —

-Stephanie Baum is the Philadelphia bureau chief for MedCityNews.com, where this article first appeared.
+Stephanie Baum is the Philadelphia Bureau Chief for MedCityNews.com, where this article originally appeared.

 Leave a Reply